leolobato/VeraAutomation/README.md

 ToDo
 ==============
 * Fix issues where login prompt comes up on failed connection
+* Add in controlling locks
-* Add in climate control
+* Add in tab that shows devices that are on

 License
 ==========